greg-zometa/me/src/content/blog/comptia/a-plus/networking/internet-connections.md

 Some benefits of campus networks include:

-- **Affordability** -- Campus networks cover a smaller geographical area than MANs, so infrastructure costs less to maintain.
+- **Affordability** —Campus networks cover a smaller geographical area than MANs, so infrastructure costs less to maintain.
-- **Easy configuration** -- Compared to MANs, campus networks are easier to set up and manage because there is less ground to cover and fewer devices to support.
+- **Easy configuration** —Compared to MANs, campus networks are easier to set up and manage because there is less ground to cover and fewer devices to support.
-- **Wi-Fi hotspot creation** -- Universities and other organizations with campus networks may set up free Wi-Fi hotspots in areas with high volume to enable easy network access.
+- **Wi-Fi hotspot creation** —Universities and other organizations with campus networks may set up free Wi-Fi hotspots in areas with high volume to enable easy network access.

 Network administrators commonly set up campus networks to create networks large enough to cover a school or university.